cloudflare/python-cloudflare-cli4/README.rst

 Python 2.x vs 3.x support
 -------------------------

-As of May/June 2016 the code is now tested againt pylint.
+As of May/June 2016 the code is now tested against pylint.
 This was required in order to move the codebase into Python 3.x.
 The motivation for this came from `Danielle Madeley
 (danni) <https://github.com/danni>`__.